Introduction- Headless PWA

 - Notification Title- The admin can mention the topic of notification in this section, to symbolize the notification.

-- Notification Content- The details of the notification which contains the information about the notification.
+- Content- The details of the notification which contain the information about the notification.

 - Store View- The admin can select the view for which the notification is enabled.